 Temperature plays a role in storing and serving kombucha.
 Make sure kombucha kegs are stored at 38 degrees and maintain temperature all the way to the faucet.
 This will control the carbonation in the drink and ensure the kombucha does not pour too foamy.

 Some Variables to Consider About Storing Kombucha on Tap

 Just like all things, kegging kombucha comes with regulations.
 But don’t fret.
-These requirements exist to help you create the best drink that your customers expect from you and your business.
+These requirements exist to help you create the best drink your customers expect from you and your business.

-What is the KBI and Why Is It Important?
+What is the KBI, and Why Is It Important?

 Cleaning Maintenance for Kombucha

-The same alkaline cleaners that are used for beer system cleaning and maintenance should also be used for kombucha systems.
+The same alkaline cleaners used for beer system cleaning and maintenance should also be used for kombucha systems.
 There are naturally occurring enzymes in kombucha that deter biological growth in a draft system.
-Therefore, the KBI recommends cleaning once a month (rather every two weeks, as you would with beer), and acidic beer line cleaner does not need to be used.
+Therefore, the KBI recommends cleaning once a month (rather than every two weeks, as you would with beer), and acidic beer line cleaner does not need to be used.